4 Best Thermal Receipt Printers for 2023

 20% of Overall Score

 Finally, we relied on our experts’ experiences with these printers and their evaluation of any standout features.
 We considered each printer’s popularity among small retail and restaurant businesses.
-We also considered whether each printer offered an overall value for the price.
+We also considered whether each printer offered good overall value for its price.

 Thermal Receipt Printers Frequently Asked Questions (FAQs)

-Direct thermal printers are popular for printing receipts because they do not require ink cartridges for printing.
-This makes them cost effective for high-volume printing tasks like receipts in shops and restaurants.
+Yes.
+Direct thermal printers are popular for printing receipts because they do not require ink cartridges for printing, eliminating a potentially large and continuous business expense.
+This lack of a need for ink makes thermal printers cost-effective for high-volume printing tasks like receipts for busy shops and restaurants.

-Most thermal receipt printers are direct thermal receipt printers and only print in grayscale on heat-sensitive paper.
-Their color options are limited because they quickly print images on heat-sensitive paper.
+Most thermal receipt printers are direct thermal receipt printers and only print text or images in grayscale on heat-sensitive paper.
+Because of this, their color options are limited.

-Another type of thermal printer—the thermal transfer printer—can print in color.
-There are various types of thermal transfer printers that can print different numbers of colors, usually by depositing colored resins or waxes to different types of paper or fabric.
-Thermal transfer printers tend to be used for special tasks like printing on fabric or plastic films.
-They are typically too expensive to operate for it to make sense to use thermal transfer printers to print receipts.
+Another type of thermal printer—the thermal transfer printer—can print in color, usually by depositing colored resins or waxes onto different types of paper or fabric.
+There are various types of thermal transfer printers that can print different numbers of colors.
+These printers tend to be used for special tasks like printing on fabric or plastic films.
+They are typically too expensive an investment if your business will primarily be printing basic receipts.

 Bottom Line